A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils

 Using the three classes defined in Section \ref{s:vortexstrength} (see Figure \ref{f:etaalpha}), the model is trained and an average accuracy of $92\%$ is obtained across the five folds.
 This indicates that approximately $92\%$ of all samples processed by the algorithm are labelled the same as their prelabels.

 A confusion matrix, which is a common tool for summarizing the performance of a classification algorithm, and the corresponding mislabeled test data distribution for the worst performance fold (fold $4$) are shown in Figure \ref{f:worstanalysis3}.
-The algorithm does well discerning the kinematics within the group `C' but higher discrepancies are found for the groups `A' and `B', with $11\%$ mislabeled samples in `A' and $37\%$ in `B' ($29\% + 8\%$).
-While the stratified cross-validation ensures a commensurate number of samples of each group in the training and test subsets, it does not ensure that each individual kinematics is represented in every test subset.
+The algorithm does well discerning the kinematics within the class C but higher discrepancies are found for the classes A and B, with $11\%$ mislabeled samples in class A and $37\%$ in class B ($29\% + 8\%$).
+While the stratified cross-validation ensures a commensurate number of samples of each class in the training and test subsets, it does not ensure that each individual kinematics is represented in every test subset.
 The test data distribution in Figure \ref{f:worstdist} highlights the kinematics that have a label mismatch.
-The orange bar corresponds to the $29\%$ mislabeled samples that are classified as group `A' rather than `B', whereas red and pink bars show those mislabeled in `B' and `C', respectively.
-Even though the mismatch percentages are high, there is only a single kinematics in fold $4$ ($\alpha_{T/4}=0.23$) that contains more than $50\%$ label mismatch, and the corresponding $\alpha_{T/4}$ is close to the class boundary between `A' and `B' ($\alpha_{T/4}=0.20$), which can explain the high mismatch.
+The orange bar corresponds to the $29\%$ mislabeled samples that are classified as class A rather than class B, whereas red and pink bars show those mislabeled in classes B and C, respectively.
+Even though the mismatch percentages are high, there is only a single kinematics in fold $4$ ($\alpha_{T/4}=13.0^{\circ}$) that contains more than $50\%$ label mismatch, and the corresponding $\alpha_{T/4}$ is close to the class boundary between classes A and B ($\alpha_{T/4}=11.7^{\circ}$), which can explain the high mismatch.